ut-proj/presentations/codebeam-america-2021/content/_index.md

 As with that one, I'm going to share with you a little Lisp Flavoured Erlang, Extempore, and generative music.

-However, in this talk I will be focusing much more upon the my needs as an amatuer musician ...
+However, in this talk I will be focusing much more upon the details of the undertone project itself, from the perspective of both a musician and an engineer ...

 {{% /note %}}